Women's Leadership Initiative (WLI)

 The objective of the fellowship aligns with the vision of the Cambridge Middle East and North Africa Forum Women’s Leadership Initiative contributing to broader regional foreign policy objectives, including but not limited to highlighting the egregious and dire human rights situation for women and girls in Iran and Afghanistan, systemic and institutionalized gender-based oppression and crimes against humanity with impunity.

-Born in Tehran and educated in the United States, she received her Master of Arts and Ph.D. from Columbia University, where her academic work laid the foundation for her first book, Jewels of Allah: The Untold Story of Women in Iran.
-Based on her doctoral research, the book shatters stereotypical assumptions and reveals the unexpected ways in which Iranian women have advanced their rights, particularly in the post-revolutionary period.
-The book received numerous literary awards, including the Eric Hoffer Award and the International Book Award in Women’s Issues.
+Dr. Ansary received her M.A. in Middle Eastern, South Asian, and African Studies and Ph.D. in History from Columbia University, where her academic work laid the foundation for her first book, Jewels of Allah: The Untold Story of Women in Iran.
+Based on her doctoral thesis, the book reveals the unexpected ways in which Iranian women have advanced their rights, particularly in the post-revolutionary period.
+The book received numerous literary awards, including the International Book Award in Women’s Issues.

 Dr. Ansary is active in international efforts to advance women’s rights and has served as a UN Women Global Champion for Innovation and a Visiting Fellow at the London School of Economics Centre for Women, Peace and Security.
 She is currently the Director of the Women’s Leadership Initiative and a member of the Advisory Board at the Cambridge Middle East and North Africa Forum.